YassineKJ/youtube-player-bot/README.md

-# Musically Bot
+# Youtube player Bot

-Musically Bot is a Discord bot designed to enhance your server's music experience by allowing users to play audio directly from YouTube.
+Youtube player Bot is a Discord bot designed to enhance your discord experience by allowing users to play audio directly from YouTube.
 It connects to the voice chat, manages request queues, and supports track skipping.

 ## Features

-- **Play Music from YouTube**: Search and play music from YouTube within your Discord voice channels.
+- **Play audio from YouTube**: Search and play audio from YouTube within your Discord voice channels.
-- **Queue Management**: Add music requests to a waiting queue, ensuring a continuous music experience.
+- **Queue Management**: Add requests to a waiting queue, ensuring a continuous experience.
 - **Control Playback**: Commands to pause, resume, and skip tracks easily.

 ## Installation